-Boards of directors can have enormous and far-reaching responsibilities, from approving organizations’ budgets and financial statements to establishing big-picture human resources policies, to rigorously vetting CEOs about new and existing projects.
-The scope of these board responsibilities and functions are typically outlined in an organization’s constitution or bylaws.
+Boards of directors can have enormous and far-reaching responsibilities, from approving organisations’ budgets and financial statements to establishing big-picture human resources policies, to rigorously vetting CEOs about new and existing projects.
+The scope of these board responsibilities and functions are typically outlined in an organisation’s constitution or bylaws.

 In the U.S., the Enron and WorldCom scandals — in which accounting was used to conceal debts and losses — that occurred around the turn of the millennium inspired the Sarbanes-Oxley Act of 2002.
 The then-new law expanded rules on oversight, independence and accountability for companies listed on the U.S. stock exchange.

-But even for private or nonprofit organizations, applying some of this rigor can improve governance and help avoid crises of confidence.
+But even for private or nonprofit organisations, applying some of this rigor can improve governance and help avoid crises of confidence.

-Board organization: Who’s on the board of directors?
+Board organisation: Who’s on the board of directors?

 Larger boards may offer greater diversity and with more directors it could be easier to attain a meeting quorum and establish special committees.
 But there are arguments that bigger is not always better.